Q: What is Amazon WorkSpaces?

-You can use web access to connect to the Value, Standard, Performance, Power, and PowerPro Amazon WorkSpaces with Windows 7, Windows Server 2008 R2, Windows 10, or Windows Server 2016 operating systems.
+A: You can use web access to connect to the Value, Standard, Performance, Power, and PowerPro Amazon WorkSpaces with Windows 10 or Windows Server 2016 operating systems.
 WorkSpaces powered by Windows Server 2019 only support Web Access with WSP.
 GPU-enabled WorkSpaces and Amazon Linux WorkSpaces currently do not support web access.

-Q: What local devices can I use when connecting to my Amazon WorkSpace through Chrome or Firefox?
+Q: What local devices can I use when connecting to my Amazon WorkSpace through web access?

 Q: In which regions is web access available?

-Amazon WorkSpaces web access is available in all regions where Amazon WorkSpaces is available, excluding Asia Pacific (Mumbai) and GovCloud (US-West) Regions.
+A: Amazon WorkSpaces web access is available in all regions where Amazon WorkSpaces is available, excluding Asia Pacific (Mumbai) and GovCloud (US-West) Regions.